TosbackCgusBridge-Bot/CGUs-versions/Landsend/Privacy Policy.md

 In addition, our site utilizes 'cookies.'
 Cookies do not gather any of your personally identifiable information.
 They do allow us to provide you with a more personalized shopping experience and enable you to fully interact with and complete your transaction on our site.

-Lands' End shares its customer information with its affiliated companies, including SearsÂ® and KmartÂ®.
+Lands' End shares its customer information with its affiliated companies, including Sears® and Kmart®.
 We also may share your information with our business partners (below) in order to provide you with certain services.
 Finally, we do make our mailing list available to carefully screened companies whose products or services might interest you.
 If you prefer to have your name withheld, please call us toll-free at **1-800-800-5800** or send an email to websiteinquiry@landsend.com

 In addition, Lands' End cooperates in advertising member networks with other consumer entities where we may communicate your personal information so that select members may inform you about products or services that might interest you.
 If you prefer to have your name withheld, please call us toll-free at **1-800-800-5800** or send an email to websiteinquiry@landsend.com.